SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-protocols.md

 ![Add new protocol](/images/device-protocols/lwm2m/lwm2m-newprotocol.png)

 4. Next, upload an appropriate DDF or XML file.
 DDF or XML files describe the data provided by your device.
 They are typically provided by the manufacturer or by standards bodies such as IPSO.
 There are also 3 "special" device protocols (DDF files) for standard OMA objects: 6 (location tracking), 5 (firmware update) and 3 (device information).
 If these files are not uploaded, then neither location tracking nor firmware updates will work.
 By default, the LWM2M agent adds mappings to these objects and knows how to "handle" their information without any additional configuration.
 The XML schema used by LWM2M can be found at [http://www.openmobilealliance.org/tech/profiles/LWM2M.xsd](http://www.openmobilealliance.org/tech/profiles/LWM2M.xsd). <br>
-If the DDF files for the default mappings are uploaded in the management tenant, all subscribed user tenants will inherit this behavior. <br><br>
+If the DDF files for the default mappings are uploaded in the Management tenant, all subscribed user tenants will inherit this behavior. <br><br>

 ![Upload DDF file](/images/device-protocols/lwm2m/lwm2m-uploadDDF.png)